insinfo/oracledb_dart/python-oracledb/doc/src/user_guide/tuning.rst

       - 20
       - 1

+The number of round-trips will be the same regardless of which :ref:`python-oracledb method <fetching>` is used to fetch query results.

+.. _defprefarray:

 Application Default Prefetchrows and Arraysize Values
 +++++++++++++++++++++++++++++++++++++++++++++++++++++

-Application-wide defaults can be set using :attr:`defaults.prefetchrows` and :attr:`defaults.arraysize`, for example:
+Application-wide defaults can be set using :attr:`oracledb.defaults.prefetchrows <Defaults.prefetchrows>` and :attr:`oracledb.defaults.arraysize <Defaults.arraysize>`, for example:

 .. code-block:: python